vrmiguel/to-trash/README.md

 * [ ] If a `$topdir/.Trash` does not exist or has not passed the checks:
     * [ ] If a `$topdir/.Trash-$uid` directory does not exist, the implementation must immediately create it, without any warnings or delays for the user.

-Feel free to open an issue if you feel like `tt` is lacking
+Feel free to open an issue if you feel like `tt` is lacking any important features.